freemanmax/hldslogs/README.md

 # Hldslogs

-Hldslogs gem is Counter-Strike 1.6 Server logs recever, the gem use UDP Socket to receve the data or the log files from Counter-Strike 1.6 Server.
+Hldslogs gem is Counter-Strike 1.6 Server logs receiver, the gem use UDP Socket to receive the data or the log files from Counter-Strike 1.6 Server.